 This glossary of common breastfeeding terms and definitions is a great resource for when you come across unfamiliar terms while learning about feeding your baby.

-Lanolin — This cream is a savior to many breastfeeding mothers who experience sore, cracked nipples.
+Lanolin — This nipple cream is a savior to many breastfeeding mothers who experience sore, cracked nipples.
 It can soothe and protect, but make sure that you only use a pure form of lanolin to prevent allergies to the toxins that come in impure forms.
-Lansinoh® HPA® Lanolin is the safest, purest lanolin available.
+Lansinoh® Lanolin is the #1 doctor recommended brand.

 Latching On — Latching on is when the baby takes the nipple and areola properly into his mouth to begin nursing.
 Proper positioning is critical (see below) because your nipple needs to touch the roof of your baby’s mouth to stimulate him to latch on, suck and swallow.